ROBOTIS-GIT/emanual/docs/en/edu/dream/dream-a.md

 - Assembly manual for all 23 robots available through RoboPlus Design SW.
 - Full workbook for students available (sold separately).

-`Caution` The controller([CM-150]) in ROBOTIS DREAM SET A contains a "Comprehensive Program" that can make the robot move without downloading a program.
+**CAUTION** : The controller([CM-150]) in ROBOTIS DREAM SET A contains a "Comprehensive Program" that can make the robot move without downloading a program.
 To program or download a program you will need the USB Cable included.
 If you want to build and program your robots using more parts and peripheral devices, please purchase the ROBOTIS DREAM SET B or necessary parts separately.

 # [Part List](#part-list)